iluwatar/java-design-patterns/layers/README.md

 ---
-title: Layers
+title: Layered Architecture
 category: Architectural
 language: en
 tag:
+    - Abstraction
     - Decoupling
+    - Enterprise patterns
+    - Layered architecture
+    - Scalability
 ---

+## Also known as

+* N-Tier Architecture

 ## Intent

-Layers is an architectural pattern where software responsibilities are divided among the different layers of the application.
+The Layered Architecture pattern helps organize applications into groups of subtasks at different levels of abstraction, facilitating independent development and maintenance of each layer.

 ## Explanation

 Real world example

-> Consider a website displaying decorated cakes for weddings and such.
-Instead of the web page
-> directly reaching into the database, it relies on a service to deliver this information.
-The
-> service then queries the data layer to assimilate the needed information.
+> Imagine constructing a modern high-rise building, which is analogous to using the Layered Architecture pattern in software development.
+Just as a building is divided into layers such as the foundation, structural floors, residential floors, and the rooftop, each with specific functions and built using different materials and techniques, a software application can be similarly structured.
+>
+> In this analogy, the foundation represents the data layer, responsible for managing database operations.
+The structural floors are akin to the service layer, which contains business logic and rules.
+The residential floors parallel the presentation layer, which deals with user interfaces and interactions.
+Finally, the rooftop could be seen as the API layer, allowing external systems to communicate with the application.
+>
+> Just as each floor in a building is constructed to support the layers above and below, each software layer supports seamless interaction with its neighboring layers while maintaining a degree of independence.
+This structure allows for easy maintenance and updates, such as refurbishing the interiors (presentation layer) without affecting the underlying structures (business logic and data layers).

 In plain words

-> With Layers architectural pattern different concerns reside on separate layers.
-View layer is
-> interested only in rendering, service layer assembles the requested data from various sources, and
-> data layer gets the bits from the data storage.
+> The Layered Architecture pattern organizes software into hierarchical groups of tasks, each encapsulated in distinct layers that interact with each other, facilitating ease of maintenance, scalability, and clear separation of concerns.

 Wikipedia says

-> In software engineering, multitier architecture (often referred to as n-tier architecture) or
-> multilayered architecture is a client–server architecture in which presentation, application
-> processing, and data management functions are physically separated.
+> In software engineering, multitier architecture (often referred to as n-tier architecture) or multilayered architecture is a client–server architecture in which presentation, application processing, and data management functions are physically separated.

 **Programmatic Example**